biomimetics/imageproc-lib/README.md

 Use the following commands to setup the integration branch in your local git repository.
-These commands assume you have forked imageproc-lib from biomimetics into your github account, and then cloned your github account into your local repository.
+These commands assume you have forked imageproc-lib from biomimetics into your Github account, and then cloned your Github fork into your local repository.

 In Git Bash: